Romakrakowiak/RomanaKrakowiak-PORTFOLIO/README.md

 ## ABOUT ME

 >_My name is ROMANA KRAKOWIAK.
 I am Financial Operations Specialist and I've been working on this position for more then two years.
 Recently I decided to change my qualifications and to become a software tester.
-This is something comletely new for me and I'm very excited about this position.
-After spending a plenty of time on youtube and other websites trying to learn more about testing I've decided to make a cource and that was one of the best decisions._
+After spending a plenty of time on youtube and other websites trying to learn more about testing I've decided to make a cource and that was one of the best decisions.
+This is something comletely new for me and I'm very excited about this position._

 ## TOOLS